Bring your TREE BROCHURE & LIGHTED LOUPE to Class Thirteen!

 Hours: You should count your time at the event, plus travel time.
 If you spend additional time at home editing your pictures and entering your observations, you should include that as well.

-Description: Went to PLACE.
-Took pictures and made observations for entry into iNaturalist
+Description: Went to PLACE and LOCATION.
+Took photos and made observations for entry into iNaturalist

-Chapter BioBlitz at Erwin Park - April 28th, 9am-noon
+Chapter BioBlitz at Erwin Park in McKinney - 9am-noon

-Chapter BioBlitz at Raymond Park - April 28th, 2-5pm
+Chapter BioBlitz at Hoblitzelle Park in Plano - 1-3pm

 How Trees Talk to Each Other - recorded Ted Talk